smariee/smariee.github.io/essays/Why_MIS.md

 It was there--that memory--that I felt I should try to learn more about basic programming skills which led me to take this class.
 The past couple months, I researched more about the Management Information Systems on the Shidler website.
 <br>
 <br>
 While reading it, I thought to myself that maybe I didn’t have what it takes to be successful in this major.
 But—even though I doubted my potential--for a while, MIS would lurk in the back of my mind—-I was genuinely curious.
-Technology, in general, and the business industry is something that I have been interested in.
-The more I learned about my strengths and weakneses, I've realized that I have a growing desire to use technology to improve the lives of others.
+So I'll give it a try.
 <br>
 <br>
 ITM 352 is just the beginning of MIS and me.